+You are female.
 When Your Hometown is the Last Place to Accept Who You Are.
 6 Things To Consider When Creating A Fantasy World.
 Susan Cain: The power of introverts.
 Defense Against The Dark Arts with Eckhart Tolle.
 If I had a dollar for every cliché that legit applies to life I’d…hold on a sec.

 On Reconciling with the Literature You Used to Love.
 This is a guest post from Ines Bellina.

 You’re picturing your new career, you’re drinking lattes, tapping away at your desk merrily and laughing with your new best bud boss.
 Then, by a twist of fate, your rejection letter lands in your inbox – and it hurts.
 Before you give up and slip into the woe-me-make-mine-a-triple downward spiral, try these tips to keep the door open… Thank your interviewer Although the natural reaction is to hit delete, it can be worth closing with a thank-you.
 Litsy: If Instagram and Goodreads Had a Perfect Baby.

-Have you been hearing the buzz about Litsy?
+It’s a social media app for readers (iOS only for the moment, I’m afraid, please don’t yell at me, I didn’t develop the app) that is kind of like if Instagram and Goodreads had a beautiful, perfect baby.
 21 Devastating London Problems.
 Women Aren't Aliens (and Other Thoughts on the Andrew Smith Controversy) The bookish internet blew up this week over the issue of sexism, female characters, and YA.